data-wizard-AKP/data-wizard-AKP/README.md

 ## 🔍 About Me

-I’m a results-driven data analyst with over 2 years of experience in Banking and Finance domain and a solid academic foundation in **Mathematics (B.Sc.)**.
+I’m a results-driven data analyst with over 2 years of experience in Banking and Finance domain and a solid academic foundation in **Mathematics (Bachelor of Science)**.
 I’m passionate about discovering insights through data, solving complex problems, and turning numbers into actionable strategies.
 Currently enhancing my skills in **MySQL, Power BI, Python, and Excel** to transition into a full-time data analytics role.

 ---